reald/uv-k5-firmware-custom/README.md

 #### Quick Setup ####

-Turn the power knob a bit less than a quarter to turn the device on.
+Turn the power knob to turn the device on.
 ARDF Mode can be disabled/enabled in the menu (ARDF = OFF/ON).
 This enables **manual gain control** by pressing **UP/DOWN keys**.
 The index reaches from 0 to 19, default is 15.
 Gain steps should be roughly 5dB but they are uncalibrated.
 Expect surprises.